 ROWING

-There will need to be some flexibility on time of day and the Sundays due to river conditions.
-You must be over 18, a good swimmer and a member of the Wargrave Boating Club for the 2024 season to participate in this course.
+You must be over 18, a good swimmer and a member of the Wargrave Boating Club to participate in this course.

 So you want to learn to row?
 Like the style of the Oxford and Cambridge crews ?
 How exciting that you have decided to give it a go.